Painting Cabinets with Fusion Mineral Paint

 - Rinse – Use plain water to wipe all the saw dust off your surfaces.
 Allow surfaces to throughly dry 30 mins to 1 hr.
 Should be dry to the touch.

 - Primer/Bonding Agent – Not all surfaces require a primer or bonding agent like Ultra Grip.
 See the chart below to determine what you surface needs.
 Please note that bleed thru happens when you paint over certain types of wood.
 For example mahogany, cherry, oak and pine with knots.
 For those types of wood a primer is definitely recommended.
 Zinsser Bin Shellac Primer is the only primer I’ve used that has 100% of the time prevented bleed thru.
-If you’re going from dark to light and would like to reduce the number of coats of paint needed you can always apply 2 coats of Zinsser Bin Shellac Primer.
+If you’re going from dark to light and would like to reduce the number of coats of paint needed you can always apply 2 coats of Zinsser Bin Shellac Primer or apply one coat of paint and then a couple of coats of Fusion’s Transition which will reduce the number of coats.
 Allow about 45mins to 1 hr between coats of Primer and before moving on to the next step.
-Please note that when using Zinsser Bin Shellac Primer, which you can purchase at your local hardware store, I recommend using a Fusion Microfiber Roller and an inexpensive brush to apply.
-If you want to clean your roller and brush you’ll need to have ammonia on hand.
+Please note: I recommend using a Fusion Microfiber Roller or an inexpensive chip brush to apply.
+If you want to clean your roller or brush you’ll need to have ammonia on hand.
 Brushes have to be soaked in 50% ammonia and 50% water to clean.
-If you’re cabinets have been previously chalk painted and waxed please go here to see how to remove wax and prepare your surface for Fusion.
+If your cabinets have been previously chalk painted and waxed please go here to see how to remove wax and prepare your surface for Fusion.

 - Paint away!!
 Depending on your project and the color that you’re using it may take multiple coats for full coverage.
 Allow 4-8 hours between coats for best results.
 I recommend using the Fusion Microfiber Roller which gives you a sprayed on looking finish with no brush strokes and one of the Staalmeester Brushes.
 I used the Staalmeester #18 Pointed Sash Brush for edges and crevices I could not get with my roller.